What is a Nebula? Definition, Examples, Types & Photos

 The gas and dust in nebulae can also be ionized, meaning that they have lost or gained electrons, and this can lead to the emission of light at various wavelengths, resulting in the characteristic colors and patterns seen in nebulae.

-Overall, the composition and structure of nebulae are fascinating topics of study for astrophysicists and astronomers, as they offer important clues about the history and evolution of the universe.
+Overall, the composition and structure of nebulae are fascinating topics of study for astrophysicists and astronomers, as they provide important clues about the universe’s history and evolution.

 The Four Main Types of Nebulae